 Extra Brut Champagne: The Trend Toward Less Sugar Explained

-As a passionate champagne lover, I've been observing a fascinating trend for years: Extra Brut Champagne is winning over the hearts of connoisseurs.
-These nearly sugar-free champagnes with only 0-6 grams of Dosage per liter reveal the true personality of the base wine – unfiltered and authentic.
+As a passionate champagne lover, I've been observing a fascinating trend for years: Extra Brut champagne is winning the hearts of connoisseurs.
+These almost sugar-free champagnes with only 0-6 grams of dosage per liter reveal the true personality of the base wine, unfiltered and authentic.

 What is Extra Brut Champagne?

-Extra Brut refers to a champagne style with minimal Dosage between 0 and 6 grams of sugar per liter.
-This low sweetening comes from the Dosage – that final addition of sugar and wine before the bottle's final closure.
+Extra Brut refers to a champagne style with minimal dosage between 0 and 6 grams of sugar per liter.
+This low level of sweetening comes from the dosage, that final addition of sugar and wine before the bottle's final closure.

-The Dosage traditionally serves to balance acidity and give the champagne a certain roundness.
+Dosage traditionally serves to balance acidity and give champagne a certain roundness.
 With Extra Brut, this "beautification" is deliberately largely avoided.

 Champagne Sweetness Levels Compared